-When the "A/C" button is not pressed in, pressing another air flow button turns off the air conditioning.
+When the "A/C" button is not pressed in, turning the air flow control knob to a position other than windshield or floor/windshield turns off the air conditioning.

 To heat the vehicle interior while defrosting the windshield, choose floor/ windshield air flow.